ck37/hands-on-precision-psychiatry-ai/setup.md

 These are brief setup steps for the workshop.

-If you're able to get Positron and Cline working correctly, you can use Cline to debug other errors you experience or just do the installation for you (e.g. tell Cline: "install lm studio").
+If you're able to get Positron and Cline working correctly in the first section, you can use Cline to debug other errors you experience or just do the installation for you (e.g. tell Cline: "install lm studio").

 For those interested, we will also go through the steps together this Friday (Sep.
 19) at either noon or 1pm EDT.